-Dr. Sam Cohlmia, M.D. is a Wichita ophthalmologist & eye doctor specializing in the treatment of glaucoma.
+Dr. Sam Cohlmia, M.D. is a Wichita ophthalmologist & eye doctor specializing in the treatment of glaucoma and glaucoma surgery.

 What is Glaucoma?

 One of the most common causes for irreversible visual loss is glaucoma.
 Glaucoma is damage to the nerve fiber layer of the retina that is typically caused by an elevation in the intraocular eye pressure.
 It can go undetected until extreme visual loss has taken place.
 In general, most glaucomas are painless and asymptomatic.
 The visual loss that initially occurs is in the periphery of the visual field, so that most people do not even notice the visual loss.
 As glaucoma progresses, and if left untreated, it can affect the central vision in an irreversible fashion.

 People at risk for glaucoma include those with a family history of glaucoma, diabetics, individuals of African-American decent, and those of increasing age.